TELEVISION, STARS, AND THE SADNESS OF ASTRONAUTS

 The Apollo missions helped to distract the public from the reality of what the US had become in the post-war years.
 Their importance as a psychological counterbalance to the horrors of Viet Nam is undeniable, filling up the news cycle and promoting an idea of Americans as mythic heroes at a time when their soldiers and their bombers were committing some of the most horrific crimes against civilian populations the world has ever seen.
 It is an astonishing fact that the United States dropped more bombs on the tiny third-world country of Laos than were used in the entirety of the Second World War; agriculture in that country remains crippled to this day, most of their food having to be imported.
 In Cambodia, US actions led directly to the genocidal horrors of the Khmer Rouge.

-But the moon missions, or their simulation — take your pick — had been planned for nearly a decade, and were not produced like a rabbit out of a hat in response to the set-backs and crimes of the United States’ involvement in the 2nd Indochina war, or created for that purpose.
+But the moon missions had been planned for nearly a decade, and were not produced like a rabbit out of a hat in response to the set-backs and crimes of the United States’ involvement in the Second Indochina war, or created for that purpose.
 The ‘moondoggie’ was already there to be wagged, so where did it come from?

 Wisnewski argues that the civilian space program was first and foremost, from its inception, a cover for military programs.